Drones: FAA Should Improve Its Approach to Integrating Drones into the National Airspace System

 The Administrator of FAA should develop a drone integration strategy that includes all seven elements of a comprehensive strategy.
 (Recommendation 1)

 DOT agreed with this recommendation.
-In January 2024, FAA reported to us that it is currently reviewing its current public communications that describe how applicants can satisfy FAA drone operational request requirements.
-As part of its review, FAA is examining guidance, existing regulations, and potential rulemaking related to a range of drone operations.
-FAA plans to complete updates to its current public communication documents by June 2024.
+In July 2024, FAA reported to us that it had completed a review of its current public communications that describe how applicants can satisfy FAA drone operational request requirements.
+As part of its review, FAA reviewed and updated its website guidance related to part 107 waiver requests.
+FAA is also developing a video that will provide applicants with additional information about requirements that applicants must meet to receive a Part 107 waiver.
+FAA officials stated that at this time, they do not have plans to provide more detailed guidance related to conducting beyond visual-line-of-sight operations until a final regulation is completed.
 We will continue to monitor FAA's efforts regarding this recommendation.

 DOT agreed with this recommendation.
 In January 2024, FAA reported to us that it is currently developing a lessons learned process that will be applied to all future drone integration activities, including Part 107 waiver reviews and the BEYOND program.
 FAA plans to incorporate this lessons learned process in its Drone Integration Strategy.
 We will continue to monitor FAA's efforts regarding this recommendation.

-In January 2024, FAA reported to us that it is currently developing a lessons learned process.
+In July 2024, FAA reported to us that it had developed a documented lessons learned process that includes all six key practices for a lessons-learned process.
 This process will be implemented across all FAA lines of business that have a role in implementing drone integration activities, including Part 107 waiver reviews and the BEYOND program.
-FAA officials stated that the lessons learned process will be documented in FAA's Drone Integration Strategy and will be implemented after the Strategy is issued.
+FAA officials stated that they began collecting data and information and analyzing this information to identify lessons learned.
+FAA will need to validate, document, share and apply these lessons learned to drone activities to fully implement this recommendation.
 We will continue to monitor FAA's efforts regarding this recommendation.